braindef/word-stats/readme.txt

 * 50 - 60: Technical texts (red)
 * over 60: Specialist texts / research / dissertations (purple)

-= Why didn't you include other common readability indexes? =
+**Why other common tests aren't included?**

-These three indexes don't rely on syllable counting, which is a bit more complicated and language dependent.
+These three tests don't rely on syllable counting, which is a bit more complicated and language dependent.
 I may try to add them in future versions.

-= How accurate are the calculations of the readability indexes? =
+**How accurate are the tests?**

 Word Stats uses simple algorithms.
 For fairly ordinary English texts they will closely match human counting; for example, the algorithm for Coleman-Liau produces the same result for the example piece in the Wikipedia article.
 The margin of error will be greater for short pieces with dashes and apostrophes or in other languages, but they should be still good indicators.

-= Do the readability indexes really reflect how easy is the text? =
+**Do the tests really reflect how easy is the text?**

-They try to reflect how easy the text is to read, not to understand.
+They try to reflect how easy the text is to read.
 You can write an article about relativity in simple English and it will be rated as low level.
 Also, poor writing skills can cheat the indexes; for example by abusing periods or commas.

-= Why the readability index column doesn't show any value? =
+**The readability index column doesn't show any value after installing the plugin**

-The values are cached once the post is saved.
+The values are cached once each post is saved.
+A feature to recalculate all manually is already in the To Do list.

+= About the live stats =

-= Why the live counters seem to lag? =
+**Why the live counters seem to lag?**

 The calculations are refreshed every 15 seconds.

-= How does Word Stats pick the relevant keywords? =
+**How does Word Stats pick the relevant keywords?**

 It shows any keyword that appears at least three times and at least 1/5 times the top keyword.

-= When tags are included in the live word count? =

-Currently they are included when you load the post.
+Words blacklisted in the settings page are excluded.

+Post tags can be counted optionally as keywords.
+They are added when the post is loaded.
 If you add new tags, save the post and reload it.

-= How does Word Stats count sentences? =

-Word Stats treats «?», «!», «;» and «.» as sentence limitators.
-It ignores periods following a capital letter, as in «U.S.A.».

-= How does Word Stats count words? =

-For the live count, it uses the sentence limitators plus blank spaces.
-For the total word counts, it uses the PHP function str_word_count.
+= About the counting algorithm =

+**Why the live word count doesn't match the saved stats?**

+The live count uses the JavaScript regex engine (ECMA-262), while the saved stats uses PHP's Perl Compatible Regular Expressions.
+Also the JavaScript code uses the browser to strip HTML tags, while the PHP code uses an internal function.
+There are small differences on how they process the text.

+This may be fixed in future versions by replacing the JavaScript functions with AJAX calls.

-= The word counts don't include all public post types =
+**The word counts don't include all public post types**

 'Attachment', 'nav_menu_item' and 'revision' are excluded.

+= About the statistics displays =

-= The anchors for the total word counts in the dashboard are blank =
+**The anchors for the total word counts in the dashboard are blank**

 They are just for style consistence.

-= Can I style the word counts lists? =
+**How do I style the count lists?**

 The CSS classes are: